OlivierLD/raspberry-coffee/Project-Trunk/WebcamTemplate/README.md

 Some differences below with the scripts provided above...

 #### April-30, 2020.
-Raspian Buster comes with a JDK 11.
+Raspbian Buster comes with a JDK 11.
 ```
 $ export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-armhf/
 ```